KhushiBajpai2003/BharatIntern-Machine-Learning/README.md

 ######################################################################

-TASK -2 Iris Flower Classification
+TASK -2 IRIS FLOWER CLASSIFICATION MODEL

 This repository contains the code for training a machine learning model to classify Iris flowers based on their measurements.
 The Iris flower dataset consists of three species: Setosa, Versicolor, and Virginica, each having distinct measurement characteristics.
 The goal is to develop a model that can accurately classify Iris flowers based on their measurements.